 Refreshing water is essential to sustaining our lives and the environment around us.
-It is necessary for the simple, everyday activities of bathing and drinking, cooling and heating, and even recreation.
+It is necessary for the simple, everyday activities of bathing, drinking, cooking, and even recreation.
 In addition, water is indispensable to the quality of life and economic vibrancy of our metropolitan community.

-While Central Arkansas Water (CAW) works vigilantly and diligently to ensure the high quality of water service that customers enjoy today, we have an equal focus on sustaining the quality and quantity of this vital commodity for the future.
+Central Arkansas Water works vigilantly and diligently to ensure the high quality of water service that customers enjoy today.

+Our primary focus is on sustaining the quality and quantity of this vital commodity for the future.